Close Menu

 Job #4.
 NFT Collection Manager

 Looking for exciting entry-level Web3 jobs that blend creativity with community?
-NFT Collection Manager roles are booming in 2025, and here’s the best part – you don’t need art skills or technical knowledge to succeed.
+NFT Collection Manager roles are booming and here’s the best part – you don’t need art skills or technical knowledge to succeed.

 What Web3 Collection Managers Actually Do